-Separation and identification of the sugars present in the given mixture of glucose, fructose and sucrose by paper chromatography and determination of Rf Values.
+Separation and identification of the sugars present in the given mixture of glucose, fructose and sucrose by paper chromatography / TLC / HPTLC and determination of Rf Values.

-- C. Green Preparation of biodiesel - D. Preparation of nanoparticles of metals or metal compounds
+C. Preparation of nanoparticles of metals or metal compounds or Green Preparation of biodiesel / Interdisciplinary Green chemistry experiment